Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 The first thing borrowers should know about student loan bankruptcy is that the law treats it differently from all other debt, such as mortgages, credit cards, and auto loans.
 To get student loan debt forgiven in bankruptcy, borrowers must prove some additional items.

-Federal law governs bankruptcy rules, and the standard that most borrowers must prove is called the Brunner Test.
+Federal law governs bankruptcy rules, and the most commonly applied standard that most borrowers must overcome is called the Brunner Test.

 The Brunner Test requires that the borrower prove the following: